Goldberg Ullrich Logo

 10.09.2020

-Decision of the Federal Supreme Court
+Decision of the Federal Court of Justice

-The interpretation of the operative part of the judgment of the Regional Court of Berlin of 17 December 2015 already shows that the creditor must not only be granted access to the communication content in the user account, but must also be granted the possibility to take note of the user account itself and its content in the same way as the original account holder was able to.
+An interpretation of the operative part of the Berlin Regional Court's judgment of December 17, 2015, already indicates that the creditor must not only be granted access to the communication content stored in the user account but also be given the opportunity to access the user account itself and its content in the same manner as the original account holder could.

-The debtor has not fulfilled her obligation under the judgment of the Berlin Regional Court of 17 December 2015.
-By providing the USB stick with an extensive PDF file, complete access to the user account was not granted.
+The debtor has not fulfilled its obligation under the Berlin Regional Court's judgment of December 17, 2015.
+Providing a USB stick with an extensive PDF file did not grant complete access to the user account.
 The PDF file does not fully represent the user account.
-The latter requires not only the representation of the contents of the account, but also the opening of all its functionalities - with the exception of those concerning its active continued use - and the German language in which the user account was contractually managed during the lifetime of the deceased.
-The file submitted by the creditor does not fulfil these requirements.
+The latter requires not only the display of the account's content but also the activation of all its functionalities – with the exception of those pertaining to its active continued use – and the German language, in which the user account was contractually maintained during the deceased's lifetime.
+The file provided by the creditor does not meet these requirements.

-Order of the Federal Supreme Court of 27 august 2020 - III ZB 30/20
+Decision of the Federal Court of Justice (BGH) of august 27, 2020 – III ZB 30/20

-Lower courts:
+Lower Courts:

-LG Berlin - Order of 13 February 2019 - 20 O 172/15
+Berlin Regional Court – Decision of February 13, 2019 – 20 O 172/15

-Kammergericht - Order of 3 December 2019 - 21 W 11/19
+Kammergericht (Court of Appeal) – Decision of December 3, 2019 – 21 W 11/19

-Post navigation
+Article navigation

-Previous post
+Previous Post

-Next post
+Next Post

 Last posts